 - Played for laughs in The Book of Mormon.
 Being Mormons, the missionaries can't swear at all; in I Believe, Elder Price belts "And dang it!" and "By Gosh!".
 (The Ugandas, by contrast, swear copiously.)
-Then at the end we have the payoof.
+Then at the end we have the payoff.
 Price announces "You know what, guys?
 Fuck him!"

 - From West Side Story, one gol-darned tough street gang:

 Here come the Jets, yeah, and we're gonna beatEvery last buggin' gang on the whole buggin' street,On the whole ever-mother-lovin' street!

 - In "Without You" from My Fair Lady, Eliza tells Henry to "go to Hartford, Hereford and Hampshire!"
 (This is actually a Call-Back to one of Henry's speech exercises.)

 - In the play Rain, Sadie Thompson calls the Reverend a "psalm-singing son of a—", ending her sentence in an Angrish scream.